Investors can get exposure to bonds through funds run by a portfolio manager, but there are several different types of bond funds:

 We believe bonds can play a part in a diversified portfolio.
 But a number of risks have built up that investors should be aware of.

 Bond markets have performed well over recent years, but as a bond’s price rises its yield falls.
-Yields are now at historically low levels.
-This means the scope for significant further gains is limited and the income on offer has reduced.
-There's lower potential reward on offer for taking on the risks of lending to companies and governments.
+And given the low level yields are now at, the scope for significant further gains is limited and the income on offer has reduced.
+This means there's lower potential rewards on offer for taking on the risks of lending to companies and governments.
 There's also more room for yields to rise and prices to fall.
-This means investors could see more volatility in this area of the market than they've been used to in recent years.
+So investors could see more volatility in this area of the market than they've been used to in recent years.
 It increases the potential for losses.

 The main risks to bond investors are a faster-than-expected rise in inflation or interest rates (interest rate risk), a slowdown in economic growth that makes it harder for companies to pay their debts (default risk), or a broad sell-off across the market that makes it difficult to sell bonds at a reasonable price (liquidity risk).